iresearch-toolkit/iresearch/README.md

 cmake --build . --target install
 ```
 or
-point LZ4_ROOT at the source directory to build together with iResearch
+point LZ4_ROOT at the source directory to build together with IResearch

 #### set environment
 ```bash